-Answer: DDL stands for Data Definition Language.
-It is a set of SQL commands which is used to create, modify, and delete the database structure but not the data.
+Answer: DDL stands for data definition language.
+It is a set of SQL commands that are used to create, modify, and delete the database structure but not the data.
+Tasks performed by DDL:

-- DROP (use to delete the rows and columns from the database)
+- DROP (Used to delete the rows and columns from the database.)

-- TRUNCATE (it is used to delete all the rows and columns from the database)
+- TRUNCATE (Deletes all the rows and columns from the database.)

-- RENAME (it is used to rename the objects in the database)
+- RENAME (Renames the objects in the database.)

 19. Explain DML and name its tasks.

-Answer: DML stands for Data Manipulation Language and it is an area of SQL that allows changing the data within a database.
+Answer: DML stands for data manipulation language, and it is an area of SQL that allows changing the data within a database.
+DML tasks:

 - EXPLAIN PLAN